 Gender Neutral- being free of gender

 We shopped for “ gender-neutral ” kids clothes but mostly these fell near the masculine side and we had no choice but to oblige.
 This was the second time we felt frustrated and uncomfortable.
-We both didn’t want to dress our female child in a lot of pink so we chose blues, whites, greens and A LOT of animals over flowers and hearts.
+We didn’t want to dress our “female” child in a lot of pink so we chose blues, whites, greens and A LOT of animals over flowers and hearts.
 We didn’t know it at the time but we were struggling with our own gender biases.
-Eventually we will talk about how avoiding very feminine options is also part of gender oppression, but right now this is where we are, with boy girl twins, trying to shop for gender-neutral kids clothes and failing miserably.
-SOCIETY 2 US 0.
+In another article Clothes Have No Gender, Empower Kids To Get Creative, we discuss how avoiding very “feminine” options is also part of gender oppression and the reason we switched from gender neutral parenting to gender creative parenting.
+But right now this is where we are, with boy girl twins, trying to shop for gender-neutral kids clothes that are all within a cis-gender masculine framework.
+SOCIETY 2 US 0

-Of course any clothes are gender creative or gender neutral if you present them as such to your children.
 Babies and small children don’t put value on clothes until they get older.
-I’ll discuss this more in future posts, but for now if you are a new parent or expecting, remember Gender Creative Parents allow their children the full range of options.
+If you are a new parent or expecting, remember Gender Creative Parents allow their children the full range of options.
 Lucky for us in the past few years there are a few kids clothing brands who strive to create gender equality.
 So whether your kids want to look “ cool ” or would love dinosaur dresses with pockets, cater to their creative side, allow them space, find pieces that allow them to be free with who they are (and of course are machine washable).